idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Stresses.md

 ## Inelastic Stress Calculations

-Tensor Mechanics includes two different algorithm approaches to solving for stresses due to inelastic strains:
+Solid Mechanics includes two different algorithm approaches to solving for stresses due to inelastic strains:

 1. +User Objects+, which perform the stress calculations in both MOOSE code `UserObjects` and `Materials`, and